anprohealthtech-lab/new-whatsapp-bulk-chatbot/README.md

-# WhatsApp LIMS DigitalOcean Deployment Guide

-## 🚀 Production-Ready WhatsApp LIMS Integration
+# Multi-User WhatsApp LIMS Integration System

-This project integrates Laboratory Information Management Systems (LIMS) with WhatsApp for automated patient report delivery, optimized for DigitalOcean deployment with persistent sessions.
+🚀 **Complete multi-tenant WhatsApp Laboratory Information Management System with individual session management**

+## 🎯 Overview

+This enhanced WhatsApp LIMS system provides a comprehensive multi-user architecture where each user can manage their own WhatsApp sessions independently.
+Built with modern technologies and deployed on Neon PostgreSQL.

 ## Project Structure
 - **NodeBackend/**: Contains the backend server and frontend code.